WPMedia/git-version-action/README.md

 Use this action to generate automatic versions based on the git history.
 The action combines tag, branch, and distance from tag information to build a version that conforms to semver (assuming the last tag is in the form `v?\d.\d\.d`).

+When the commit is the same as as the latest tag, then the version is the tag.

+    v1.0.1

+For commits past the tag, the version is a combination of the tag, branch name, and number of commits since the last tag.

+    v1.0.1-main.1

+Any branch can have a version with a unique version.

+    v1.0.1-hostfix-fix-the-bug.3

-This makes it easier to run automated builds based on commits and building feature branches.
+This makes it easier to run automated builds with versions that are semver compatible and contain a sequential build number.

 ## Output of this action

-Click the `Use this Template` and provide the new repo details for your action

     git_author=Robert Cannon
     git_author_email=dev@test.com
-    git_branch=master
-    git_branch_clean=master
+    git_branch=main
+    git_branch_clean=main
     git_commit=23b5639c2958851c59597102bfbddecc671fe485
     git_commit_short=23b5639
     git_commit_timestamp=2020-02-21 09:11:46 -0500